Optimization-based Counterfactual Analysis for Explainable Decision-Making

 These modeling principles also support more complex settings, including functional data and decision making problems where the outcome is itself the solution of an optimization model, enabling interpretable and actionable explanations.

-Keywords: Counterfactual Explanations, Explainability, Mathematical optimization
+Keywords: Counterfactual Explanations Explainability Mathematical optimization